Last updated: May 4, 2026

 Quick facts

-- Best immediate takeaway: The biggest program for paying family caregivers is Medicaid home care, not Medicare.
+- Best immediate takeaway: The biggest program type for paying family caregivers is Medicaid home care, not Medicare.

 - Major rule: Your parent usually must meet both care-need rules and financial rules.